List of Hetalia: Axis Powers characters: The UK Bros

 England's older brothers who represent the other constituent countries of the United Kingdom.
 They are Scotland, Wales, and Northern Ireland.
 They were finally introduced in late 2021 in the web manga after over a decade of just being mentioned with little to go on in the way of appearances or personality.
 They often argue over a variety of things such who has the tastiest food, the best football/soccer players, and who King Arthur belongs to.

 Scotland

-The tallest brother, he's brown-haired with a big, long strand of hair running parallel to his head.
+The tallest brother, he is brown-haired with a big, long strand of hair running parallel to his head.
 Characters notes describe him a being honest, stubborn, straightforward, pragmatic, and earnest.
-Despite seeming tough and standoffish when talking to England, he's "really a nice and sociable guy".
-He's also described as being realistic yet believes in supernatural beings and the "unicorn is his friend", a likely reference to the Scottish coat of arms having unicorns in it.
+Despite seeming tough and standoffish when talking to England, he is "really a nice and sociable guy".
+He is also described as being realistic yet believes in supernatural beings and the "unicorn is his friend", a likely reference to the Scottish coat of arms having unicorns in it.
 When Britain left the EU, he tried to re-join it by himself.